 You can find zillions of websites, apps, study material and resources for popular languages like French, German or Spanish.
 You will never be concerned about not able to find resources but which one to use.

 In the past few years, I have received several queries about learning Swedish, Norwegian, Dutch, and other uncommon languages.
 Unfortunately, to my knowledge, there is no learning center in India, offering any course in these languages.
 On top of that, there is a scarcity of study material or websites that can help.
 These languages, even though easy to acquire, is too tough to learn.

 The Final Words

 Don’t learn a new language just because it is easy or difficult.
-Think about your subjective and objective goal and interest.
+Think about your subjective and objective goals and interest.
 To make your enthralling journey to multilingualism, these are five criteria you need to consider that might make easy and difficult languages for you.

-This article is just a glimpse of the next two pieces — Easiest and Most Difficult Language to Learn.
+This article is just a glimpse of the next two pieces — Easiest Languages and Most Difficult Languages to Learn.
 Well, okay, I haven’t written that yet.
 But I’ll write soon.
-If you’ve any question, Feel free to share your views in the comments.
+If you’ve any questions, Feel free to share your views in the comments.